gautamdheer/wp-plugin-craft/README.md

 ### 5 My Custom Widget
 `This is a custom plug in where one can easily add information from the pattern widget area and information will popped up on the front end and the widget section`

+### 6 My Metabox Plugin
+`This plugin is about the add custom metabox title and description in the page and adding it on page source code`